 Cigar Review – Punch Rare Corojo 10th Anniversary

 I searched and searched for a review of the Punch Rare Corojo 10th Anniversary, just to know what to expect, and I found nothing.
-I can now confidently say that we’re the first blog to post a review of this stogie, which I think, for the record, was nothing short of phenomenal.
+I can now confidently say that we’re the first blog to post a review of this cigar, which I think, for the record, was nothing short of phenomenal.

 To start, the wrapper on this cigar was a Connecticut Corojo—I couldn’t find much information about it, but I’m assuming this means that it’s a Corojo-seed leaf grown in Connecticut.
 I can’t say whether it’s sun- or shade-grown (judging from the color, I’d say sun-grown), but I can say that it’s a gorgeous, elastic leaf with a reddish tint and a few lighter accents.
 As for the rest of the cigar, it’s rolled as solidly as I’ve ever seen—the cap was expertly applied, and the filler was firm throughout the entire cigar.
-Pre-light draw was a little sweet with some mild pepper, and draw was perfectly generous.
+Pre-light draw was a little sweet with some subtle pepper, and draw was perfectly generous.

 After toasting the cap and lighting the cigar, which took little to no effort, the smoke poured through.
 Immediately I was blasted with sweet, peppery, and leathery aromas, along with some cedar rolled in there.
 This sweetness was unlike anything I’d ever tasted in a cigar—it was like that heady sweet taste you get from a good 10-percent-alcohol imperial stout.